damonlynch/showinfilemanager/README.md

 ## Supported file managers
 This package takes care of calling the file managers with the correct arguments for you.
-The command line arguments show below are for reference.
+The command line arguments shown here are for reference:

 |File Manager|Used by|Command line       |Can Select Files|Handles Multiple Files / Directories|Notes|
 |------------|-------|-------------------|:---:|:---:|----|